GentenStudios/Phoenix-OLD/README.md

 - OpenGL (Version >= 3.3)

 ## Build Instructions
+Clone with the `--recursive` flag to also clone all submodules If you already cloned you can run `git submodule update --init` to do the same thing on an existing clone

 Once cloned, navigate to the projects root directory and execute the following commands in a terminal.

   1. `mkdir Build`